kutec/tssync/_drafts/2015-12-17-6-signs-you-should-invest-in-sass.md

     background-color: green;
 }</pre>
 <h2>Function and Include</h2>
 Everyone knows about functions in JavaScript.
 Sass also facilitated to write code in that direction.
-To do so we have to follow syntax using <code>@mixin</code> keyword.
+To do so, we have to follow <code>@mixin</code>.

 <strong>Syntax</strong>
 <pre>@mixin mixin_name(parameter){